Towards quantum Mechanics on the curved cotangent bundle: Conclusion

 \section{Conclusion}

-Recent developments at the intersection of the minimum length paradigm, a cornerstone of quantum gravity phenomenology, and nontrivial momentum space necessitate the creation of a formalism, capable of describing quantum mechanics on background metrics, which are simultaneously position- and momentum-dependent.
+Recent developments at the intersection of the minimal-length paradigm and nontrivial momentum space necessitate the creation of a formalism, capable of describing quantum mechanics on backgrounds with curvature in position and momentum space.
 In particular, this approach is required to investigate the position representation of quantum mechanics on a nontrivial momentum space, which was recently \cite{Wagner21a} found to be dual to GUP-deformed quantum theory.
-Furthermore, this formalism sets the stage to find valid representations of the GEUP, a task which had proven to be illusive thus far.
+Furthermore, this formalism sets the stage to find valid representations of the GEUP, a task which had proven illusive thus far.

 The present paper marks a first step towards such a description, taking a rather intuitive route.
-In particular, the Hilbert space measure, derived from the metric \'a la deWitt \cite{DeWitt52}, has been promoted to an operator.
-It has subsequently been split into two pieces and merged symmetrically with the wave functions entering the scalar product, thus yielding wave densities by analogy with the geometric quantization program \cite{Woodhouse97}.
-Resultingly, under the assumption that they comply with the geometrical modifications to derivatives derived from the nonlinear connection on the curved cotangent bundle, we have defined the momentum operator in the position representation by analogy with its Euclidean counterpart.
+In particular, we have promoted the Hilbert-space measure, derived from the metric \'a la deWitt \cite{DeWitt52}, to an operator.
+Subsequently, we have split it into two pieces and merged those symmetrically with the wave functions entering the scalar product.
+We thus obtained scalar-density valued wave functions by analogy with the geometric quantization program \cite{Woodhouse97}.
+Consequently, under the assumption that they comply with the geometrical modifications to derivatives derived from the nonlinear connection on the curved cotangent bundle, we have defined the momentum operator in the position representation by analogy with its undeformed counterpart.
 Furthermore, we have found a representation of the Hamiltonian of a free particle and, analogously, the geodesic distance to the origin.